-1. The descendants of William Claiborne of Virginia, son of Thomas Cleyborne of King’s Lynn, County Norfolk, England.
+- Descendants of William Claiborne of Virginia, son of Thomas Cleyborne from King’s Lynn, County Norfolk, England.

-2. The descendants of the Westmorland family of Cliburn Hall in England (our family).
+- Descendants of the Westmorland family from Cliburn Hall, England (our family).

 PANEL 1 (1-12)